-On May 9, 2018, the Company submitted its Management's plan of operations (the "MPO") to the BLM and the Reclamation Permit Application to the Nevada Division of Environmental Protection, Bureau of Mining Regulation and Reclamation (the "BMRR").
+On May 9, 2018, the Company submitted its Management's plan of operations (the "MPO") to the BLM and the Reclamation Permit Application to the BMRR.
+On July 8th, 2019 the Company announced it submitted an enhanced mining Plan of Operations that is designed to meet the needs set out by Secretarial Order 3355.